Synthetixio/SIPs/SCCP/sccp-65.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Raise exchange fees of trades into `iBTC` by 25 bp to `0.75%` and trades into sBTC by 20 bp to `0.50%`.
+Raise exchange fees of trades into `iBTC` by 25 bp to `0.75%` and trades into sBTC by 45 bp to `0.75%`.

 ## Abstract

 <!--A short (~200 word) description of the variable change proposed.-->

-Increasing fees by 25 bp and 20 bp, respectively on iBTC and sBTC, should narrow down the front-running gap which remained possible after today's rate increase.
+Increasing fees on trades into iBTC and sBTC to 75 bp, should significantly narrow down the front-running gap which remained possible after today's rate increase.

 ## Motivation